 In the last few years the University of Innsbruck has invested in and committed itself to the transfer of knowledge and offers several centres where companies and scientists are supported and provided with help in all types of issues: projekt.service.büro supports scientists in establishing contacts with sponsors, patrons and project partners and draws up cooperation agreements professionally, which provides legal certainty for the University and the corporate partner.
 Transidee is a transfer centre, where scientists and entrepreneurs are actively put into contact and the spin-off centre CAST provides an ideal infrastructure to interface scientists and their ideas of applications with industry.
 In addition, effective management of investments of University spin-offs is enabled by the University Holding, which supports not only researchers but also the University’s governing bodies and other shareholders of these spin-offs.
 These centres are complemented by six competency centres, which strengthen the transfer of knowledge to the corporate world and industry.

 As one of the mandates of the University is to undertake research, these centres and service offices provide companies with a huge pool of researchers.
-To strengthen and sharpen its profile the University has established three major research areas:
+To strengthen and sharpen its profile the University has established five major research areas:

 In addition, there are 7 research platforms (interfaculty collaboration) and 36 research centres.
 At 16 faculties und 78 institutes, over 3.500 PhD students generate new knowledge in their PhD projects.
 The goal of these and future projects is also to answer questions arising in the fields of industry, politics and society.
 A precise description of study performances and competences acquired during the study period fosters transparency of academic qualifications.
 Employability increases, consistent descriptions following standardized international guidelines facilitate access to labour markets abroad.
 The Diploma Supplement therefore fosters mobility.